blerantramadani/wind-multihorizon-benchmark/README.md

 We forecast the output of single-turbine wind power from 1 to 48 hours ahead using operational SCADA data from two UK wind farms (Kelmarsh WT1 and Penmanshiel WT01) and compare five learning architectures - MLP, LSTM, GRU, DLinear and PatchTST - with a full hierarchy of non-learning references: naive persistence, seasonal persistence, hour-of-day climatology, feature-based linear regression.
 Each model is trained with 10 random seeds at nine horizons and every comparison is validated using a stationary bootstrap (primary test) and Diebold-Mariano tests under the Harvey-Leybourne-Newbold correction.

-The first finding is that the strongest simple reference is a feature-based linear regression across almost the entire horizon range (climatology overtakes only at the longest horizons on one site), and no learning model is better than the strongest reference, based on both statistical tests, at any of the eighteen site-horizon combinations.
+The central finding is that the strongest simple reference is a feature-based linear regression across almost the entire horizon range (climatology overtakes only at the longest horizons on one site), and no learning model is better than the strongest reference, based on both statistical tests, at any of the eighteen site-horizon combinations.

 ## Repository structure